biophotlumin/mint/docs/source/user_guide.rst

 The script first checks for normality of distribution for each parameter.
 It then applies appropriate statistical tests :

 * If there are two experimental conditions and the distribution is normal, a Student's t-test is applied.
 If it is not normal, a ranksums test is applied.
 * If there are more than two experimental conditions, a Kruskal-Wallis test is applied.
 Then, a post-hoc Dunn's test is applied to check for pair-wise differences.
+The false discovery rate (FDR) is corrected by the Benjamini–Hochberg procedure.

 Barplots and boxplots are generated for each parameter as well.